NocaToca/nocatoca.github.io/_posts/2025-03-31-laying_out_post.md

 I remember my Game Design 3 professor asking what an "art game" is and me not really having a reasonalbe definition for it (side note: loved him!).
 I don't remember what I actually answered or what he said about it, but I do know that he essentially talked about how outlook on development mattered. <br><br>

 This is all to say, I think people focus way too much on what they think should be done rather than what they want to do.
 While I'm aspiratious, I'm not naive.
-The scope of this project is pretty extrodenary, but I see no reason for that to stop me from working on it.
+The scope of this project is pretty extraordinary, but I see no reason for that to stop me from working on it.
 I make something for 10 years and no one buys it?
 So what?
 That's essentially what my mindset has come to.<br><br><br>

 ## How About For The Now?
 Well!
 I do want to give you a bit of an idea for what I will be sharing.
 At the moment, I am implementing the combat system first before doing anything else.
 My next few updates will be about this.
 However, I want to spend my initial time to go over why I chose Monogame and how exactly I am designing this project.<br><br><br>